panaversity/learn-agentic-ai/06_prompt_driven_development/00_prompt_architect/readme.md

 ## 🏷️ Official Name (Coined Right Here):

 > ### 🚀 **Prompt-First Agent Development (PFAD)**
-> *A methodology where developers architect, build, test, and deploy software — especially AI agents — by engineering prompts for AI-powered tools like Cursor or ChatGPT 5 Codex, rather than writing code manually.*
+> *A methodology where developers architect, build, test, and deploy software — especially AI agents — by engineering prompts for AI-powered tools like [Cursor](https://cursor.com/) and/or [ChatGPT 5 Codex](https://openai.com/index/introducing-upgrades-to-codex/), rather than writing code manually.*

 You are a **Prompt Architect**.
 Cursor is your **AI Compiler**.